noteed/toplevels/README.md

 Backblaze "Daily Class B Transactions Caps" seems to be impacted by simply uploading the narinfos to it (I guess that some metadata are downloaded to check if the uploads should actually happen).

+Downloading the toplevel on a machine downloads about 500MB, resulting in 2GB once unpacked.